FabricMC/fabric/CONTRIBUTING.md

 This document describes the development guidelines for Fabric API.
 It may be amended at any time.
 Therefore you should refer to the development guidelines when working on any contributions.

 Following these guidelines should ensure your contributions to Fabric API are quick to review, consistent with other code in Fabric API and well thought out.
-This document should not be seen completely as a strict ruleset but instead the thought process that a Fabric API maintainer would consider during the design, implementation and review of contributions to Fabric API.
+This document should not be seen completely as a strict ruleset but instead the thought process that a Fabric team member would consider during the design, implementation and review of contributions to Fabric API.

 Old code or parts thereof might not yet be up to the standards defined by these guidelines.
 When working with old code, try to adhere to these guidelines, but don't bulk update legacy code to match them.
 The team will handle updating older code to match the newer standards when appropriate.